-Baked chicken fajitas should be on your list of delicious recipes!
-It’s so easy to make keto chicken fajitas by baking them, and the flavor is great!
-This easy fajitas recipe not only tastes terrific but it is healthy too.
+Keto chicken fajitas should be on your list of delicious recipes!
+It’s so easy to make fajitas by baking the chicken with the peppers and onions right on a sheet pan, and the flavor is great!
+This easy low carb chicken fajitas recipe not only tastes terrific but is also gluten-free, grain-free, dairy-free, paleo, Whole30, sugar-free, and Trim Healthy Mama friendly.

 I love cooking chicken fajitas in the oven because it’s fuss-free.
 Clean up is entirely painless, and I feel like I have more time to do other things as they are cooking.
 Plus, when I’m in the mood to meal prep, I can cook them while I am making other recipes too.
 It’s a huge time saver!